jj77847/portfolio/README.md

 # portfolio

-Portfolio of Jonathan Jefferies using example websites from GitHub, Codepen, Freecodecamp and Futurelearn.
+Portfolio of Jonathan Jefferies using example websites from GitHub, Codepen, Freecodecamp and Futurelearn.com

 ## Link to webpage.